Unauthorized Relocation of Children and the UCCJEA in Arizona

 She and the children moved back to Arizona two years later.
 She invoked the jurisdiction of the Arizona court system when it was convenient to her.
 Mother did not seek to utilize the provided statutory mechanism to request relocating with the children.
 Instead, she left with the children, evaded service, was found in contempt by the Arizona family court judge for failing to appear and failing to adhere to the custody and parenting time agreement.

 While in New Mexico, Mother and the children continued to relocate and continued to be found in contempt of court by the Arizona judge.
 This signifies a “significant” connection with the state of Arizona.
 Additionally, Father resides in the state of Arizona.
 He pays child support from employment in Arizona, he provides health insurance through his Arizona employer, and he has kept in touch with the families of the children’s friends in the Phoenix area.

 While evidence exists in New Mexico in connection the children’s care, protection, training, etc. It also exists in Arizona.
 Father asserts (and Mother does not dispute) that no other court has sought jurisdiction over the children.
 Mother did not seek to invoke jurisdiction in the New Mexico court system.
 She actually utilized the Arizona court system regarding the children on a number of occasions.

-Mother may not use her unauthorized conduct (i.e., moving the children to New Mexico without consent of Father or the Court) that resulted in time spent out of state with the children to undermine Arizona’s home state jurisdiction.
+The mother may not use her unauthorized conduct (i.e., moving the children to New Mexico without the consent of Father or the Court) that resulted in time spent out of state with the children to undermine Arizona’s home state jurisdiction.
 The Arizona Court of Appeals finds that the family court did not err when it concluded it retained exclusive and continuing jurisdiction over the child custody orders.
 The Arizona Court of Appeals, therefore, affirmed the family court’s child custody orders.